sehkitest/TrojanCockroach/README.md

 #### A Stealthy Trojan Spyware

-You are looking at a **Trojan Virus** that steals data (ID, password; every key stroke) from PC (Windows XP or later), then emails them back to you.
-It spreads among PCs through USB drives, and is almost undetectable to any antivirus software.
+You are looking at a **Trojan Virus** that steals data (ID, Password; every Keystrokes) from PC (Windows XP or later), then emails them back to you.
+It spreads among PCs through USB drives, and its almost undetectable to any antivirus software.

 *Created only for learning purpose.*